visaladi/smart_city_security_python/README.md

 - **Postgres connection:** Check credentials, port, and DB name match defaults
 - **Kafka not receiving events:** Check topic name config in all scripts (`traffic_raw`)
 - **Dashboard or API not loading:** Make sure backend services (DB Loader, Spark job, FastAPI API) are running

 ---
+## Development & Contribution

+- Coding style: follow PEP8 for Python code
+- Tests: add unit tests for producers/loaders and integration tests for DB writes
+- To contribute:
+  - Fork the repository
+  - Create a feature branch
+  - Open a Pull Request with a clear description and any screenshots or logs

+Contact: open an issue in this repo for questions, feature requests or bugs

+---